 Then there’s place.
 Where you sell.
 The better your availability, the more you sell.
 Customers can’t buy your product, if they can’t find it.

 So you get listed by retailers who don’t currently stock you.
-You increase your share of shelf, or put more display units into your existing retail customers.
-You could even set up your own online store to give customers more places to buy (though there’s both benefits and challenges to going that way).
+You increase your share of shelf, or put up more display units in existing retailers.
+You could even set up your own online store to give customers more places to buy (though there’s both benefits and challenges to that approach).

 And finally of course, there’s promotion.
 This is normally driven by marketing communications.
 It’s the advertising, media and PR which help build awareness.
 It’s how your website creates an engaging customer experience.
 And it’s how your CRM program builds customer loyalty.